-Although credit for this category was not requested, the property contains more than five acres of contiguous forest.
-The owner is interested in developing a forest stewardship plan to improve on the health and diversity of the property and to address the Himalayan Blackberry.
-At this time, credit for this category cannot be recommended because a plan has not been provided.
-However, if a forest stewardship plan is provided by June 30, 2022, and approved by the department on or before August 31, 2022, then credit for this category should be awarded administratively.
+The owners are interested in improving the health and diversity of their forest, including weed and invasive species removal.
+The owners have provided a forest stewardship plan that has been approved by a county forester.
+Credit for this category is recommended.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.
 Award of this category requires an annual progress report from the landowner (see below, Section B. 11.), which should be sent to PBRS staff by either email or other agreed to method.